Lance Mackey: Personal life

 Mackey was diagnosed with throat cancer in 2001.
 Despite this, he did not let his diagnosis impede his career and entered the 2002 Iditarod race.
 However, he would not finish that race.
 Due to complications from his cancer treatment, including a feeding tube, Mackey was forced to scratch from that race and take a full year off from racing to recover.
 After radiation treatment that led to the degradation of his teeth, his cancer was deemed in remission.
 Cancer is not the only ailment that challenged Mackey.
 He also suffered from Raynaud's syndrome, a condition often triggered by cold.
 This syndrome, which caused immense pain in Mackey's finger, led him to voluntarily have his left index finger amputated.

 In his personal life, Mackey openly struggled with addiction.
 After testing positive for methamphetamine during the 2020 Iditarod, Lance announced he would be checking himself into rehab.
 He has also previously spoken about his struggles with cocaine and alcohol.

 Mackey has been married three times and divorced twice.
-On October 4, 2020, Mackey's partner, Jenne Smith, tragically died in an ATV accident.
+On October 4, 2020, Mackey's partner, Jenne Smith, died in an ATV accident.
 Mackey and Smith had parented two children, Atigun and Lozen, who were both under the age of five at the time of the fatal accident.

 Mackey died of throat cancer on September 7, 2022, at the age of 52.